hazelcast/hazelcast/hazelcast-documentation/src/StartingClusterClient.md

 }
 ```

--   Now, add `hazelcast-client-`*`<version>`*`.jar` to your classpath.
+-   Now, add the `hazelcast-client-`*`<version>`*`.jar` library to your classpath.
 This is required to use a Hazelcast client.

--   The following code will start a Hazelcast Client, connect to our two node cluster, and print the size of our `customers` map.
+-   The following code starts a Hazelcast Client, connects to our two node cluster, and prints the size of the `customers` map.

 ```java
 package com.hazelcast.test;